Subscribe to updates

 Notice of Key Decisions

-The board will consider the list of key decisions that is scheduled to be considered by the Executive.
-The report pack notes that new rules in relation to Executive decisions were introduced by The Local Authorities (Executive Arrangements) (Meetings and Access to Information) (England) Regulations 2012, which came into force on 10 September 2012.
-The report pack states that the notice of key decisions that is attached to the report, is the latest to be published prior to the papers for the Board being dispatched to members, and complies with the requirements for Cabinet to take key decisions at its meeting scheduled to be held on 17 December 2025.
+The board was scheduled to consider the list of key decisions that were scheduled to be considered by the Executive.
+The report pack included a notice of key decisions that was the latest to be published prior to the papers for the Board being dispatched to members.
+The notice complied with the requirements for Cabinet to take key decisions at its meeting scheduled to be held on 17 December 2025 and contained information on those key decisions that were currently scheduled to be considered by the Executive up to March 2026.

 Attendees